C0deWiser/exiftool/README.md

 ```

 If you call `enum()` on attribute without enabling `printConv`, you will
-gat values of such array.
+gat values of such an array.
 If you call `enum()` on attribute with enabled
-`printConv`, you will gat keys of such array.
+`printConv`, you will gat keys of such an array.

 ## Controlled Vocabularies